Also in the Direct Debit Resource Centre:

 The Direct Debit Indemnity Claim Advice Report (DDICA)

-Below is a sample DDIC report which carries details of the claim (the date it was produced and the amount – equaling total number of collections being asked for).
+Below is a sample DDICA report which carries details of the claim (the date it was produced and the amount – equalling total number of collections being asked for).

 Valid Indemnity Claims